GusKhawaja/FiIleDuplicateFinder/README.md

 # Files Duplicate Finder
-This application is only for Windows OS, it finmds duplicate files and let you clean them.
+This application is only for Windows OS, it finds duplicate files and let you clean them.